 The tax rules are constantly changing.
-Just because you have drawn profits in one way in the past does not mean that this continues to be the best approach.
-Company tax rates have fallen considerably in recent years, but the taxation of dividends has become more punitive, with significant increases to the rates of tax on dividends and the abolition of dividend tax credit.
+Just because you have drawn profits in one way in the past does not mean that this still continues to be the best approach.
+Company tax rates have fallen considerably in recent years but the taxation of dividends has become more punitive with the rates of tax on dividends significantly increased, the dividend tax credit abolished, and the dividend allowance, intended to offset some of this increase, potentially set to be reduced in the future.
+This move was announced in the Spring Budget 2017 but later put on hold.
+This will be a key area to watch.
+Another development is the introduction of the statutory residence test, which can make establishing non-UK residence status a more feasible retirement strategy than it previously was.